The Departed: Plot

-Looking through Queenan's belongings, Sullivan discovers Costello is an FBI informant.
-A news report reveals that Delahunt was a Boston Police Department undercover officer, but Costello suspects it is a false claim so he would stop looking for the mole.
-Deciding to turn on him, Sullivan directs the MSP to tail Costello, and a gunfight erupts, killing most of Costello's crew.
-Sullivan confronts a wounded Costello, who admits to being an FBI informant.
+In the wake of Queenan's murder, Dignam is suspended after an altercation with Sullivan, who learns from Queenan's files that Costello is cooperating with the FBI.
+A news report identifies Delahunt as a Boston Police Department undercover officer, but Costello suspects this is a ruse to protect the real mole.
+Sullivan directs the MSP to tail Costello, resulting in a gunfight that kills most of Costello's crew.
+Sullivan confronts a wounded Costello, who admits to being an informant.
 They exchange gunfire, and Sullivan kills him.